rism-digital/rism.info/community/muscat.en.md

 * Links to external identifiers in authority records
 * Custom-built module to display incipits
 * Expanded ability to add guidelines in different languages
-* Interfaces in English, Catalan, French, German, Italian, Polish, Portuguese, and Spanish, with a translations in Korean in preparation
+* Interfaces in English, Catalan, French, German, Italian, Polish, Portuguese, and Spanish, with a translation in Korean in preparation
 * Separate training server for practice and demonstrations